 Upon reception of Disconnect message the MCPTT client:

-1. if the first bit in the subtype of the Disconnect message is set to '1' (acknowledgement is required), shall send Acknowledgement message with the Reason Code field set to 'Accepted';
+1. if the first bit in the subtype of the Disconnect message is set to '1' (Acknowledgment is required), shall send Acknowledge message with the Reason Code field set to 'Accepted';

 2. shall enter the 'U: Pre-established session not in use' state; and